mbayle/Snowcrash/level03/Ressources/writeup.md

 ### Level03

-Once on the home of level03, we can see :
+Once in the home of level03, we can see :

 ```
 level03@SnowCrash:~$ ls -l